Brand Names: Banzel

 Measure the liquid using the dosing syringe and bottle adapter provided with this medicine.
 Insert the adapter into the bottle and snap it into place.
 Insert the syringe into the adapter and turn the bottle upside down.
 To measure your dose, pull the plunger to the correct number of milliliters marked on the side of the syringe.
 Rinse the syringe with water after each use.

-Contact your doctor if your seizures get worse or you have them more often while taking rufinamide.
+Call your doctor if your seizures get worse or you have them more often while taking rufinamide.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.